Structural rigidity: Definitions

 Rigidity is the property of a structure that it does not bend or flex under an applied force.
 The opposite of rigidity is flexibility.
 In structural rigidity theory, structures are formed by collections of objects that are themselves rigid bodies, often assumed to take simple geometric forms such as straight rods (line segments), with pairs of objects connected by flexible hinges.
 A structure is rigid if it cannot flex; that is, if there is no continuous motion of the structure that preserves the shape of its rigid components and the pattern of their connections at the hinges.

 There are two essentially different kinds of rigidity.
 Finite or macroscopic rigidity means that the structure will not flex, fold, or bend by a positive amount.
 Infinitesimal rigidity means that the structure will not flex by even an amount that is too small to be detected even in theory.
 (Technically, that means certain differential equations have no nonzero solutions.)
 The importance of finite rigidity is obvious, but infinitesimal rigidity is also crucial because infinitesimal flexibility in theory corresponds to real-world minuscule flexing, and consequent deterioration of the structure.

 A rigid graph is an embedding of a graph in a Euclidean space which is structurally rigid.
 That is, a graph is rigid if the structure formed by replacing the edges by rigid rods and the vertices by flexible hinges is rigid.
 A graph that is not rigid is called flexible.
 More formally, a graph embedding is flexible if the vertices can be moved continuously, preserving the distances between adjacent vertices, with the result that the distances between some nonadjacent vertices are altered.
 The latter condition rules out Euclidean congruences such as simple translation and rotation.

 It is also possible to consider rigidity problems for graphs in which some edges represent compression elements (able to stretch to a longer length, but not to shrink to a shorter length) while other edges represent tension elements (able to shrink but not stretch).
 A rigid graph with edges of these types forms a mathematical model of a tensegrity structure.

+In addition, rigidity can also be defined under interior angle constraints between edges rather than distances on edges, a property known as angle rigidity.
+In the plane, minimally and triangularly angle-rigid frameworks are characterized by L-trigraphs, which satisfy a sparsity condition requiring the number of triangles to be exactly two fewer than the number of vertices, alongside an analogous hereditary property for all induced sub-structures.
+Actually, L-trigraph condition is inspired by the Laman graph condition, which play similar roles in angle rigidity and distance rigidity, respectively.